-In the passive mode, the system can also be armed with the remote transmitter or with the power door locking switches.
-If the remote transmitter or power door locking switch is used to lock the vehicle, arming will take place immediately regardless of whether or not the passive mode has been selected.
+In the passive mode, the system can also be armed with the remote transmitter, access key, keyless access function or the power door locking switch.
+If the remote transmitter, access key, keyless access function or power door locking switch is used to lock the vehicle, arming will take place immediately regardless of whether or not the passive mode has been selected.